Creating Your First CI/CD Pipeline#

 - If you are part of multiple organizations, select the one in which you plan to host the project you are about to create.

-- In the top navigation, click Create new.
+- In the navigation panel, click Create new.

 - In the Start a real project section, click Choose repository.